 2021

-Australia will contribute to NASA’s Artemis program through the nation’s very first mission to the Moon.
-The Agency will collaborate with NASA to send an Australian-designed, built and operated semi-autonomous rover to the lunar surface, possibly as early as 2026.
+The Agency will collaborate with NASA to send an Australian-designed, built and operated semi-autonomous rover to the lunar surface later this decade.

 Australia has developed world-leading capabilities in remote operations as part of its resources sector: remote operations and robotics technology have huge potential for the future of space exploration.

-Seen here is the feature image for the G’Day Moon campaign, promoting the Trailblazer program.
+Seen here is the hero image for the G’Day Moon campaign, promoting the Trailblazer program.

 2022